Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models

-\begin{keypoints} \item We examine global maps, frequency content, and vertical structure of ocean near-surface kinetic energy with drifter data and two models. \item Modeled near-inertial and tidal kinetic energy values are sensitive to wind forcing frequency and parameterized damping, respectively. \item Models capture latitude- and frequency-dependence in observed ratio of zonally averaged 0 to 15 m depth kinetic energy reasonably well.
+\begin{keypoints} \item We examine frequency content of ocean kinetic energy (KE) at the sea surface (0 m) and 15 m depth with global drifter data and two models. \item Modeled near-inertial and tidal kinetic energy values are sensitive to wind forcing frequency and parameterized damping, respectively. \item Models capture reasonably well the spatial- and frequency-dependence of the observed ratio of 0 m KE to (0 m + 15 m) KE.

 \end{keypoints}